Mount Tsukuba: History

 Double peaks are viewed from the southwest.

-As legend has it, thousands of years ago, a deity descended from the heavens and asked two mountains for a place to spend the night.
+According to legend, thousands of years ago, a deity descended from the heavens and asked two mountains for a place to spend the night.
 With its great summit and almost perfect cone, Mt.
 Fuji refused, believing with pride and arrogance that it does not need the deity's blessings.
 Mt.
 Tsukuba, on the other hand, humbly welcomed the honored guest, even offering food and water.
 Today, Mt.
 Fuji is a cold, lonely, and barren mountain, while Mt.
 Tsukuba bursts with vegetation and is filled with colors as the seasons change.

 Ancient chronicles say that the sacred progenitors of the Japanese race are enshrined here, the male divinity, Izanagi-no-Mikoto, at Mt.
 Nantai, and the female divinity, Izanami-no-Mikoto, at Mt.
 Nyotai.
 Legends say that the two deities wed and gave birth to other deities, and even to Japan herself.

 In antiquity Mt.
 Nyotai served as location for kagai − harvest festivals associated with fertility − allowing people to participate in the mountains' marriage and promoting marriage between people.
 A poem by Takahashi no Mushimaro in the anthology Man'yōshū implies that these festivals also permitted adultery: